-The choice of music is eclectic and 'light' ranging from classical and opera to film scores, show music, swing, latin, folk and a little pop.
+The choice of music is eclectic and 'light' ranging from classical and opera to film scores, show music, swing, Latin, folk and a little pop.

-We are always on the lookout for new players, especially of the violin family.
-There are no auditions since we cater for everything from grade 3 players up to post-grade 8.
+We're always on the lookout for new string players, from violins right down to double basses; there are no auditions since we cater for everything from grade 3 players up to post-grade 8.

 The sessions are inexpensive and funding is available for those in need.
 The groups are very friendly and welcoming which makes the coffee breaks a noisy affair!

-For more information, please contact Daphne and John on 01395 278497 or 07752 673212; this is better than email where replies to you have been lost in spam filters.
+For more information, please contact the conductor Daphne Harlock on 01395 278497 or 07752 673212; this is better than email where replies to you have been sadly lost in spam filters.